holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.2.2 Focusing an Assignment

-A Role assigner may focus an assignment on only a specific area or context, if all fields in the Role definition are still relevant within that focus.
+A Role assigner may focus an assignment on only a specific area or context, if all elements in the Role definition are still relevant within that focus.
 When a focus is used, each assignment focus is treated like an entirely separate Role, and the Role's Purpose, Accountabilities, and Domains apply only within the focus specified for each assignment.

 #### 1.2.3 Resigning from Roles